johnofmars/mm-github-pages-starter/_pages/docs/the_gun.md

   In Crucible, this is not in effective.
 In PvE, Void damage naturally does a huge amount of damage.
 Solar is a hefty boost over an unshielded enemy and bonus damage against Arc shields is effectively non-existent.
 [See **Detailed Damage** for more.](/docs/damage/)
 2. Rapid kills against grenade-damaged enemies refill the magazine.

+  This aspect of the perk is badly worded.
+  - If you do damage with Fighting Lion, getting a kill (against any target), will refill the magazine.
-  This aspect of the perk is badly worded in PvE.
-A rapid kill after _or before_ causing damage with the target will refill it.
+  - A rapid kill after _or before_ causing damage with the target will refill it.

   [See **Techniques** for more.](/docs/techniques/)

 3. Kills always drop Primary ammo.

     There is zero cooldown here and a single brick will completely refill your ammo in PvP, with NO scavenger perks.